asbadve/api/sections/reference_index.md

  * GET /audio_clips/located.*format*

-<font color="red">At the moment it doesn't follow the same rules regarding context (i.e. /users/12/audio_clips/located.json won't return user 12's located clips - this is a major FIXME for me...)</font>

 #### Search by distance from point ####
 If you want to get a list of boos increasing near a specific long/lat point you can call this:

  * GET /audio_clips/located.*format*`?`find`[`latitude`]`=*latitude*`&`find`[`longitude`]`=*longitude*

-The results will be ordered by a combination of how recent they are and how far away from the point they are, so something 20m away done 2 days ago could be after something 100m away done 1 hour ago.
-There isn't currently a way to manipulate this behaviour.
+The results will be ordered by a function of recentness and closeness to the given point.

-Comments welcomed/appreciated but unfortunately not enough time to act on them in the near future.

 #### Search for boos "nearby" ####
 You can search for clips nearby another clip: